andrewboring/andrewboring.github.io/src/content/alarm-images.md

 However, I wanted to update these images periodically and hate Hate HATE!!! repetitive, manual tasks.
 I know I would let this crap get way out of date if I a) wasn't getting paid to pay attention to it and b) if I can get along without doing the extra work.
 I'm just lazy that way.

-Happily, Disconnected Systems [solved this one](https://disconnected.systems/blog/custom-rpi-image-with-github-travis/), too, and after a bit of tinkering, I now have a working source repo that allows me to a) build images locally using Vagrant and b) automatically build and deploy releases directly to Github. using Travis CI.
+Happily, Disconnected Systems [solved this one](https://disconnected.systems/blog/custom-rpi-image-with-github-travis/), too, and after a bit of tinkering, I now have a working source repo that allows me to a) build/test images locally using Vagrant and b) automatically build/test/deploy releases directly to Github using Travis CI.

 At the moment, I still need to manually create a release in Github, and then push a commit to trigger a build in Travis.
 The next improvement might be to have a monitor script that checks the upstream distribution for changes, then automatically creates a new build and a release.